Ukraine keeps initiative, claims it reached Russian border | Headlines

 Ukraine keeps initiative, claims it reached Russian border

-Ukraine kept the counteroffensive momentum in its war against Russia going Monday, saying it liberated one village after another and claiming that in one region it pushed the invaders back right up to the border.In some areas of the front, our defenders reached the state border with the Russian Federation, said the regional governor of the northeastern Kharkiv region, Oleh Syniehubov.
+Ukraine kept the counteroffensive momentum in its war against Russia going Monday, saying it liberated one village after another and claiming that in one region it pushed the invaders back right up to the border in a lightning military move that stunned many.In some areas of the front, our defenders reached the state border with the Russian Federation, said the regional governor of the northeastern Kharkiv region, Oleh Syniehubov.

 - Country: